Skip to main content

 Recommendations and limitations

-• Users of a role with field level permissions applied will not be able to move the content into a new workflow stage where required validations apply.
+• Users of a role with field-level permissions applied will not be able to move the content into a new workflow stage where required validations apply.

 Still need help?